wadded up sheets bed sheets in dryer

 If I attempt to launder a set of sheets daring to throw in pillowcases as well, here’s what happens: The sheets get tangled and then roll themselves in a tight roll.
 The pillowcases wind up inside that big fat wad, making me wonder if they even got washed.

-Untangling the wet mess before drying doesn’t help much at all as the process only starts again.
+Untangling the wet mess before drying doesn’t help much, as the process only starts again.
 The end result?
 A big wadded-up, wrinkled mess with random wet spots.

 And now for the good news.
-I’ve discovered a fabulous solution.
+I’ve discovered a fabulous solution for wadded-up sheets.
 Some very smart person has come up with a gadget (made in the USA, yay!) that solves this problem.
 It is a square piece of plastic with four locking clips—one for each corner of the sheet (fitted or flat).
 Cleverly named Wad-Free, it prevents the sheets from getting all wadded up.
+Wad-Free comes 2 in a package, so I can launder a set of sheets in one load.
+Works like a charm!

-This gadget keeps washer loads balanced and allows sheets to move and tumble more freely so they get clean and dry faster (the manufacturer says 75% faster) and with fewer wrinkles.
+These gadgets keep washer loads balanced and allow sheets, blankets, and duvet covers to move and tumble more freely so they get clean and dry faster (the manufacturer says 75% faster) and with fewer wrinkles.

 Who, what, where?

 I love a good story, and Wad-Free is one of the best I’ve read in a long time.
-Cyndi Bray came up with the idea for Wad-Free having herself long endured the dreaded sheet wad.
+Cyndi Bray came up with the idea for Wad-Free after having endured the dreaded sheet wad for a long time.

-After brainstorming with friends with the same problem of sheets balling up and throwing their machines off-balance, Cyndi knew there had to be a solution and she was just the woman to come up with it.
+After brainstorming with friends who had the same problem of sheets balling up and throwing their machines off-balance, Cyndi knew there had to be a solution, and she was just the woman who came up with it.

 With no background in engineering, product development, or manufacturing, Cyndi taught herself a modeling computer-aided design program.
 From her kitchen table, she created different versions, sharing prototypes with friends until she zeroed in on exactly what she wanted.
-And in June of 2020—in the middle of a pandemic!—Cyndi launched her business and the rest is laundry history.
+In June of 2020—in the middle of a pandemic!—Cyndi launched her business, and the rest is laundry history.

 Thank you, Cyndi!